cloudmesh/cloudmesh-manual/docs/_sources/database/database.rst.txt

 Cloudmesh Database
 ==================

-Cloudmesh has a database in which a local copy of information about objects that are stored in the cloud is maintained.
+Cloudmesh has a database in which a local copy of the information about objects that are stored in the cloud is maintained.
 The objects contain all information of the cloud that can be retrieved with the raw provider but are enhanced with a cloudmesh attribute dict.
-Potential security related attributes, will however be removed from it so they are not stored in the database.
+Potential security-related attributes will however be removed from it so they are not stored in the database.

 This dict looks like